 The successful development of NGAO will require the participation of a substantial number of individuals and institutions.
-The NGAO management structure and institutional participation is expected to evolve during the system design.
-The eventual structure will be determined by the Observatory Directors/Deputy Director (Armandroff, Lewis, Bolte and Kulkarni) in consultation with key players.
+The NGAO management structure and institutional participation is expected to evolve during the system design with guidance from the WMKO, UCO and COO Directors.
 The current management structure will continue for the initial system design phase.
 Peter Wizinowich will continue to coordinate efforts in consultation with Mike Liu and Claire Max of the AOWG and with the active participation of staff from Caltech (Dekany), UC (Gavel) and WMKO (Neyman, Adkins).